Pokoi/Pokoi/README.md

 ### Welcome to my place, make yourself at home!
 I'm Jesús Fermín - aka [Pokoi][website] 👋

 ## I'm a game dev with special interest on Graphic Programming and Engine Programming
-- 🎮 I’m a programmer graduate on Video games Design and Development
+- 🎮 I’m a Video Game Design and Development graduate
 - 🌱 I love to take care of my plants
 - 🍴 If I'm not coding, you can find me cooking :) I love it!
 - 🍺 Let's take a beer and discuss a new project together!